yourdevkalki/arbitrum-vibekit/README.md

 ## 💰 Contributions & Bounties

 We welcome contributions from the community!
-If you'd like to help improve Vibekit, please check out our [Contribution Guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).
-These guidelines detail the process for forking the repository, making your changes, and submitting a pull request.
+If you'd like to help improve the Vibekit or expand its capabilities, please check out our [contribution guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).

-To show our appreciation, we have launched an [incentive program](https://docs.google.com/forms/d/e/1FAIpQLSe-GF7UcUOuyEMsgnVpLFrG_W83RAchaPPqOCD83pZaZXskgw/viewform) that rewards [valuable contributions](https://github.com/orgs/EmberAGI/projects/13) to the Vibekit.
-Checkout our [blog post](https://www.emberai.xyz/blog/introducing-arbitrum-vibekit-and-the-trailblazer-fund-2-0) to learn more!
+To show our appreciation, we have launched an [incentive program](https://www.emberai.xyz/blog/introducing-arbitrum-vibekit-and-the-trailblazer-fund-2-0) that rewards valuable contributions to the Vibekit.
+Checkout our [bounty board](https://github.com/orgs/EmberAGI/projects/13) to get started!